Kaleido-subs/.github/profile/README.md

 <details><summary>When will X be done?</summary>
 <ul>
     <li>
-    We are done when we are done, simple as that.
-If you want specific details on what the hold-up may be, please check our main website for the Deschtimes feed, or feel free to ask in our Discord server (and if you have the relevant expertise, please do not hesitate to help out).
+    We're done when we're done, simple as that really.
+If you want specific details on what the hold-up may be, please check our <a href="https://kaleido.kageru.moe/" target="_blank">main website</a> for the Deschtimes feed, or feel free to ask in our <a href="https://discord.gg/dk7aadV" target="_blank">Discord server</a> (and if you have the relevant expertise, please do not hesitate to help out!).
     </li>
 </ul>
 </details>